core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * group1.alias.example:5683
 * \[ff15::1234\]:5683

 When configuring a CoAP group membership, it is recommended to configure an endpoint with an IP multicast address literal, instead of a group hostname.
-This is because an infrastructure providing a name resolution service, such as DNS) may not be deployed in many constrained networks.
+This is because an infrastructure providing a name resolution service, such as DNS, may not be deployed in many constrained networks.
 In case a group hostname is configured, it can be uniquely mapped to an IP multicast address via a name resolution service.
 For example, this can rely on the DNS resolution process, if DNS client functionality is available in the endpoint being configured and the DNS service is supported in the network.

 Some examples of hierarchical CoAP group FQDN naming (and scoping) for a building control application are shown below.